 The Town's policy is to adopt an annual budget for operations.
 The budget is presented on the modified accrual basis of accounting (except in relation to teacher on-behalf payments made by the State which are not budgeted for and encumbrances) which is consistent with generally accepted accounting principles.
 In addition, the budget calls for certain amounts to be transferred or allocated to specific funds which have been set up by the Town for specific purposes.
-A portion of the budgeted revenues to be raised by the annual tax commitment are considered by the Town to be a specific revenue source which are committed to expenditure for these specified purposes.
-The budget calls for the revenue to be shown within the general fund and a transfer out to be shown to each of these specific funds.
+A portion of the budgeted revenues to be raised by the annual tax commitment are considered by the Town to be a specific revenue source which are committed to expenditure for these specific funds.
 These specific portions of the annual tax commitment are shown within each specific special revenue and capital project fund as a transfer in rather then as property tax revenue.
 The legal level of control (the level at which expenditures may not legally exceed appropriations) for each adopted annual operating budget generally is the department level within each general function of the Town.
 Only the Board of Finance may approve budget transfers within and between expenditure classes and individual departments in accordance with applicable State statutes.
 The bottom line budgeted revenue and expenditure amounts can only change upon approval of the inhabitants of the Town through a special town meeting.
 The procedures followed in establishing the budgetary data reflected in the financial statements are as follows: